openhwgroup/cvw/README.md

 $ sudo $WALLY/bin/wally-package-install.sh
 ```

-In either case, the installation directory can be overridden by passing the desired directory as the last argument to the installation script.
+In either case, the installation directory can be overridden by passing the desired directory as an argument to the installation script.
 For example,

 ```bash
 $ sudo $WALLY/bin/wally-tool-chain-install.sh /home/riscv
 ```

-See `wally-tool-chain-install.sh` for a detailed description of each component, or to issue the commands one at a time to install on the command line.
+See `wally-tool-chain-install.sh` and the scripts in the `$WALLY/bin/installation` directory for a detailed description of each component, or to issue the commands one at a time to install on the command line.

 > [!NOTE]
 > The complete installation process requires ~55 GB of free space.
-If the `--clean` flag is passed to the installation script then the final consumed space is only ~26 GB, but upgrading the tools will reinstall everything from scratch.
+If the `--clean` flag is passed to the installation script then the final consumed space is only ~26 GB.
+The `--clean` flag removes source files and build directories.

 ### Configuration
 `$WALLY/setup.sh` sources `$RISCV/site-setup.sh`.
 If the toolchain was installed in either of the default locations (`/opt/riscv` or `~/riscv`), `$RISCV` will automatically be set to the correct path when `setup.sh` is run.
 If a custom installation directory was used, then `$WALLY/setup.sh` must be modified to set the correct path.